CodeMachine0121/GSI-Protocol/docs/QUICKSTART.md

 # The built-in verification will run and show results
 ```

+---

 ## Using Individual Phases

-You can also run phases separately:
+You can also run each phase separately:

 ### Phase 1: Specification Only
 ```